ythuangyt/friendship-mobility/index.md

 ### Why do i keep bumping into you?

 Does it ever feel like you see a person at a certain place, say your yoga class, then keep on bumping into them at other unrelated places ?
 Does that actually have any statistical sense ?
-The following plot shows the quantile box plot for cosine similarity between non-friend users who check in at certain places, for quite a few location types.
+The following plot shows the quantile box plot for cosine similarity and common location similarity between non-friend users who check in at certain places, for quite a few location types.

 <div class="row">
   <div class="col-sm"></div>